-To reduce risks at a sectoral level, and to follow a resilient development path, decision-makers must adopt a multidisciplinary approach and effectively coordinate between several actors and institutions.
+To reduce risks at a sectoral level, and to follow a resilient development path, decision-makers must seek out multidisciplinary expertise and effectively coordinate between several actors and institutions.

 Technical assistance and analytical work alone are not sufficient to achieve results in risk reduction..